 None of these hold a candle to "Blue Ribbon Champ", where you must complete every single Blue Ribbon Challenge in Clash in the Clouds.
 Not only is there no indication of which challenges you completed other than the ribbon display on each level portrait, you'll never be able to go back and redo a wave if you ever screwed up without starting the entire level all over again.
 And it doesn't help that most of the challenges can be ruined by your enemies rather than you, such as when you must kill each enemy with a certain weapon/vigor/order, only to have it ruined when one guy falls off the map.
 Challenges are also rendered as failed if Booker is killed, even if Booker's death doesn't actually violate the condition of the challenge.

 That One Boss: Lady Comstock, the Siren fight.
 Recycled two more times after the first initial boss fight.
 Her undead mooks are almost infinite (yet almost none of them drop ammo) and she can drop your shields and a large chunk of health every time she gets near you.
 Plus she leaves you absolutely nothing when you win.
+Not to mention that the two game-breaking Gears are useless - Winter Shield can't be activated due to the lack of Sky lines or Sky Hooks, and the mooks keep respawning without any food due to you having already used it.
 Also qualifies as a Goddamned Boss since she flies all around the arena and is hard to actually target.
 It helps to remember that she needs a body to resurrect, so the Shock Jockey can vape her goons at a high salt cost, but that's still a lot of goons to vape.
 It should also be noted that while this does work, it isn't foolproof and you will catch her reviving piles of ash occasionally.

 The Good Time Club "interview".
 Three waves of heavily armed enemies, a demonic spider in each wave, and absolutely terrible cover.